-A salt dip doesn’t need to be too strong and will react with the slime on the snail’s body, causing an instantaneous dehydrating effect that will quickly kill the snail.
+A salt dip doesn’t need to be too strong.
+It reacts with the slime on the snail’s body, causing an instantaneous dehydrating effect that quickly kills the snail.

-Never dip the plant roots into the salt dip, as the salt will absorb quickly and cause the roots to rot.
+Never dip the plant roots into the salt dip, as the salt absorbs quickly and causes the roots to rot.

 Rinse your plants thoroughly in fresh distilled water when finished, and this should help wash any remaining snails off.